kingapl/mini_projects/README.md

 ## Reverse string
 This application reverses a user-written string.

+## Rock paper scissors
+The user is playing with the computer.
+The game consists in choosing one of three symbols: "paper", "stone" or "scissors".
+"Paper" beats "stone", "stone" beats "scissors" and "scissors" beats "paper".
+The player wins if the symbol chosen by him beats the symbol chosen by the computer.

 ## Words counter
 In this project user is prompted to enter text and next the program counts words in the string.